 Fun on the River Wye

 Over 100 miles of the Wye is navigable to canoes and kayaks – get a taste of river life on a half-day paddle to Whitney-on-Wye, or tackle a multi-day camping and canoe adventure on a guided tour or self-steered voyage.
 Look out for kingfishers, herons, cormorants, swans and otters as you wind downstream.
 Wild swimmers, stone skimmers and picnickers head to the Warren, a shingle ‘beach’ and open meadow just a short walk west along the riverside path running behind St Mary's Church.

 Hike or Bike the Hills

-Both the Wye Valley Walk and Offa’s Dyke Path pass through Hay-on-Wye, making for some absolutely corking days out on foot.
-Reach the summit of Hay Bluff to be rewarded with views over Herefordshire and the Brecon Beacons.
-Other favourite outdoor pursuits include cycling in the mountains or riding on the roads, taking the southern Cider Circuit or the Black and White Villages trail.
+Both the Wye Valley Walk and Offa’s Dyke Path pass through Hay-on-Wye, making for some corking days out on foot.
+Hike south along Offa's Dyke to the heights of Hay Bluff for far-reaching views over Herefordshire and the Brecon Beacons.
+Or take to your bike to explore the mountains and quiet country roads – stretch your legs a little farther to roam one of two Cider Circuits or the Black and White Villages trail.

-Spend the day in this award-winning Herefordshire distillery.
-The master distiller will guide you through the different processes, from meeting the ingredients and choosing your flavour profile to macerating and distilling.
-You'll leave with your own personal bottle of gin...bottoms up!
+Enjoy a day at this award-winning Herefordshire distillery creating your own personal bottle of gin.
+The master distiller will guide you through the various processes, from matching ingredients and choosing your flavour profile to macerating and distilling.
+Bottoms up!